nazq/clickhouse-datafusion/CONTRIBUTING.md

 # Run clippy
 cargo clippy --all-features --all-targets

-# Run against all features if feature specific work was added
+# Run the checks the CI will perform (and some extra)
-just check-features
+just checks

 # Check for security issues
 cargo audit